piranhacloud/piranha/micro/README.md

 Download the JAR file from [Maven Central](https://repo1.maven.org/maven2/cloud/piranha/piranha-micro).

-Make sure you download the `-all` JAR file.

 ## Running with a WAR file

 If you have a WAR file you can use the command line below: